Paolo Balboni (P.)

 Paolo furthermore advises the Dutch government on national matters concerning cybersecurity and privacy and in 2018 drafted the national Surinamese Privacy and Data Protection Law.

-Qualified lawyer admitted to the Milan Bar (Italy) as well as registered under Article 16 of the Dutch Attorney Law at the Amsterdam Bar (The Netherlands), Paolo is a Founding Partner of ICT Legal Consulting (ICTLC), a law firm with offices in Milan, Bologna, Rome, Amsterdam (International Hub), Helsinki, Madrid, Melbourne and multiple Partner Law Firms around the world.
+Qualified lawyer admitted to the Milan Bar (Italy) as registered under Section 16h of the Act on Advocates at the Amsterdam Bar (The Netherlands), Paolo is a Founding Partner of ICT Legal Consulting (ICTLC), a law firm with offices in Milan, Bologna, Rome, Amsterdam (International Hub), Helsinki, Madrid, Melbourne and multiple Partner Law Firms around the world.
 Together with his team he advises clients in the fields of Personal Data Protection, Data Security, Information and Communication Technology and Intellectual Property Law, also acting as Data Protection Officer in outsourcing.

 He speaks Italian, English and Dutch fluently and has good knowledge of French, Spanish, and German.